Bizzabo vs Cvent: A Comprehensive Comparison

 Both Bizzabo and Cvent are investing in AI, with different approaches.

 Bizzabo launched Event OS Copilot in November 2024 as an organizer assistant for content creation and platform navigation, followed by Bizzy in April 2026 as an attendee-facing AI copilot.
-Bizzy comes pre-loaded with event data and answers attendee questions about sessions, speakers, and logistics.
+Bizzy comes pre-loaded with event data and answers attendee questions about sessions, speakers, and logistics in real time.
+The AI matchmaking engine draws on registration data and engagement signals to suggest networking connections.
+These tools focus on the event experience itself -- before and during the event.

 Pricing and total cost of ownership